 If your identified replacement property is real property to be produced and it is not completed by the date you receive the property, it may still qualify as like-kind property.
 It will qualify as like-kind property only if, had it been completed on time, the property you received would have been considered to be substantially the same as the property you identified.
 It is considered to be substantially the same only to the extent the property received is considered real property under local law.
-However, any additional production on the replacement property after you receive it does not qualify as like-kind property (to this extent, the transaction is treated as a taxable exchange of property for services).
+However, any additional production on the replacement property after you receive it does not qualify as like-kind property.
+(To this extent, the transaction is treated as a taxable exchange of property for services.)

 Receipt requirement.
-The exchange must meet the receipt requirement.
 The property must be received by the earlier of: